AminurRouf/angular-2-wizard/README.md

 * Good docs https://angular.io/docs/ts/latest/
 * Forms and validation are baked right into the framework :thumbsup:
 * 2 way binding can be used along side the container/presentation pattern :thumbsup:
-* Custom Validation
+* Easy Custom Validation
 * Found Dependency Injection to be useful
-* Page hot reload time is slow (6ish seconds on my machine), not terrible but needs to be closer to 1 second
 * Feels very 'enterprisy' much more OOP
 * Typescript :smile:

+# Build tools

+Project was generated with [JavascriptServices](https://github.com/aspnet/JavaScriptServices).
+Instructions on how to build and deploy can be found there.

+#Other Useful Links
+http://blog.stevensanderson.com/ - Instructions on using JavascriptServices and how to use Angular 2 template for Visual Studio.
+How to write [Custom Validation](https://scotch.io/tutorials/how-to-implement-a-custom-validator-directive-confirm-password-in-angular-2) for template driven forms.